Takeminakata: Entry into Suwa

-Upon reverent examination of ancient traditions (舊貫), [we have found that] this place was once the domain of the Minister Moriya (守屋大臣, Moriya Daijin).
-When the great god (大神) came down from the heavens, the Minister attempted to prevent the Deity (明神, Myōjin) from residing here, striving to repel him.
-The Deity, in turn, devised a secret plan to make this land his own.
+Upon reverent examination of ancient traditions (舊貫), [we have found that] this place (砌, migiri) was once the domain of the Minister Moriya (守屋大臣, Moriya Daijin).
+When the great god (大神, i.e. Suwa Myōjin) came down from heaven, the Minister attempted to prevent the Myōjin from residing here, striving to repel him.
+The Myōjin, in turn, devised a secret plan to make this land his own.
 This led to disputes, and then to outright battles, with neither side able to claim victory.

-Hereupon, the Deity brought forth a wisteria hook (藤鎰), while the Minister wielded an iron hook (鐵鎰).
-Anchoring them into the [contested] ground, they pulled [against one another]; the Deity, with his wisteria hook, emerged victorious in this martial contest.
-Upon routing Minister Moriya and casting him out, he then ascertained the proper site for his shrine (lit. "chose this place for his shrine by divination").
-Hundreds of years have passed since this event, and the fame of our god has long spread throughout the land.
-The places associated with these events are truly sacred.
+Hereupon, the Myōjin brought forth a wisteria hook (藤鎰), while the Minister wielded an iron hook (鐵鎰).
+Anchoring them into the [contested] ground, they pulled [against one another]; the Myōjin, with his wisteria hook, emerged victorious in this martial contest.
+He then cast out and punished Minister Moriya.

+From the time he chose this shrine as his abode until now, hundreds of years have passed, during which the fame of our god has spread throughout the land.
+The traces [of his miraculous deeds] remain visible even today (lit.
+"The traces are ever new").

-The Deity then planted that same wisteria hook in front of this shrine, and from its flourishing branches and leaves, it came to be called the "Forest of Fujisuwa" (藤諏訪之森).
-Twice a year, sacred rites are performed here.
+The Myōjin planted the wisteria hook in front of this shrine, and it grew and flourished, becoming known as the "Forest of Fujisuwa" (藤諏訪之森).
+Twice a year, sacred rites are performed there.
 Since then, this district has been named 'Suwa' (諏方).